- 1)Organized the Refugee team In Rio.

-- 3)Attends a meeting in Schortens in Germany
+- 2)Attends a meeting in Schortens in Germany

-Loroupe in 2007 at a meet in Schortens, Germany.
+Tegla Loroupe attendented a meeting in 2007 in Schortens, Germany.

-- 4)Nominated for the Junior Race of 1989 IAAF World Cross Country
+- 3)Nominated for the Junior Race of 1989 IAAF World Cross Country

 She was nominated for the junior race of the 1989 IAAF World Cross Country Championshipsfinishing 28th.
 She competed again at the 1990 IAAF World Cross Country Championships, finishing 16th in the junior race.